benmneb/suttacentral-static/README.md

 - 1.231 ÷ 1.9 = **0.648 page loads**

-Each user recoups the extra typing time for the longer URL after only 0.65 page loads.
+You recoup the extra typing time for the longer URL after only 0.65 page loads.

-The performance gain so dramatically outweighs the typing cost that each user breaks even before they even finish loading the first page.
+The performance gain so dramatically outweighs the typing cost that you break even before you even finish loading the first page.

 ### Frontend